Human Trafficking Victims

 Traffickers use various techniques to instill fear in victims and to keep them enslaved.
 Some traffickers keep their victims under lock and key.
 However, the more frequent practice to use less obvious techniques include:

-- Telling victims they will be imprisoned or deported for immigration violations if they contact authorities
+- Telling victims they will be imprisoned or deported for immigration violations if they contact authorities; and

 In October 2000, the Trafficking Victims Protection Act of 2000 (TVPA) made human trafficking a Federal crime.
 It was enacted to prevent human trafficking overseas, to protect victims and help them rebuild their lives in the U.S., and to prosecute traffickers of humans under Federal penalties.
 Prior to 2000, no comprehensive Federal law existed to protect victims of trafficking or to prosecute their traffickers.